How Many Koalas Are Left in the World?

 Eucalyptus trees are naturally fire-resistant and resilient.
 They grow back quickly after fires, and they’re tall enough that koalas seeking refuge in their highest branches are usually safe from the flames.
 However, the intensity of the current bushfires is such that these trees have been burning completely and, in some cases, generating sparks and explosions from the high amounts of oil they contain.
 This has not only created a far more fatal situation for koalas and other wildlife; it has also caused enormous tracts of landscape—32,400 square miles as of January 7, according to NBC, although the blazes continue almost unabated as of this writing—to be reduced to ashes, obliterating what would normally be at least small oases of koala habitat and food sources in between burned areas.

 Wildfires may be a natural phenomenon, but human-caused climate change is making them bigger, longer-lasting, and more dangerous.
-Don’t miss these other things you didn’t know about wildfires.

 Are koalas functionally extinct?